A - FOREWORD

 As they started to shape their early root words, they were already skilled singers.
 This might also give us a hint, that the same fine ear allowing our ancestors to imitate birds and critically distinguished how they sing was very likely a precondition for the spoken language.

-(1) Our Western culture developed a distaste for the harmonics beyond the 16th, which I still fail to understand.
+(1) Our medieval Western culture developed a distaste for the harmonics beyond the 16th, which I still fail to understand.

 AUTOBIOGRAPHICAL NOTES / HISTORY OF MY TEACHERS AND TECHNIQUES